 Which models of stairs are often used in the Netherlands

 Do you want to have a new staircase placed?
-That is good to first delve into what model stairs are there actually? from which materials are stairs made and how do prices relate to each other, but also in which situation are they applied.
+Then it is good to first delve into which models of stairs are available on the market.
+From which materials are stairs made and how do prices relate to each other, but also in which situation are they applied.

 You can distinguish the stairs into 4 groups: